How To Calculate Safe Period To Avoid Pregnancy?

 1. Basal Body Temperature Method

 Charting your basal body temperature is quite easy.
 To put it simply, what you do is take your temperature first thing every morning and plot it on a chart.

 - Some women experience a drop in body temperature when they are ovulating.

-- If you see a temperature shift that lasts for at least three days or occurs at the end of your cycle, you can draw a line between your follicular phase and luteal phase temperature.
+- If you see a temperature shift lasting at least three days or occurring at the end of your cycle, you can draw a line between your follicular phase and luteal phase temperature.
 You might also observe a clear shift and be able to track the path between the lowest luteal phase BBT and the highest follicular phase BBT.

 - Analyse the chart at the end of the month to find the pattern.

-- Create such a chart for 3-6 months to see a clear pattern.
+- Create a chart for 3-6 months to see a clear pattern.

-- If your temperature does not come down for more than 18 days, we recommend you do a pregnancy test at home or see a doctor.
+- If your temperature does not decrease for more than 18 days, we recommend you do a pregnancy test at home or see a doctor.

 2. Charting Basal Body Temperature